databricks/mlops-stacks/README.md

 This will prompt for parameters for project initialization.
 Some of these parameters are required to get started:
  * ``project_name``: name of the current project
+ * ``root_dir__update_if_you_intend_to_use_monorepo``: name of the root directory.
+The root directory name should be specified if monorepo will be used for the project.
+   Otherwise, user can leave it blank to use the name of the current project as root directory name.
  * ``cloud``: Cloud provider you use with Databricks (AWS, Azure, or GCP)
  * ``cicd_platform`` : CI/CD platform of choice (GitHub Actions or GitHub Actions for GitHub Enterprise Servers or Azure DevOps)